Which quartic double solids are rational?: From non-standard to standard conic bundles

+Let $l_1$ be the class of the ruling of $G_W\cong\mathbb{P}^1\times\mathbb{P}^1$ that is contracted by $\omega_2$.
+We already showed in the proof of Lemma~\ref{lemma:normal-bundle-1-2} that the proper transforms of general surfaces of $\mathcal{H}$ on $X_0$ have nodes in $P_0$ and $Q_0$, and the proper transforms of general surfaces of $\mathcal{H}$ on $X_1$ are smooth and contain the curve $L_1$.
+Moreover, arguing as in the proof of Lemma~\ref{lemma:0-2-to-1-1}, we see the proper transforms of general surfaces of $\mathcal{H}$ on $\bar{X}_1$ pass through the curve $\bar{L}_1$.
+This implies that

-we obtain $\mathcal{H}_W\vert_{G_W}\sim l_1$.
-Therefore, either two different elements of the pencil $\mathcal{H}_W$ do not have intersection points in $G_W$, or all of them contain one and the same ruling of class~$l_1$.
-The latter case is impossible, because the proper transforms of elements of $\mathcal{H}$ on $\bar{X}_1$ are tangent to each other along $\bar{L}_1$ with multiplicity~$2$.
+This implies that $\mathcal{H}_W\vert_{G_W}\sim l_1$.
+Therefore, either two different elements of the pen\-cil~$\mathcal{H}_W$ do not have intersection points in $G_W$, or all of them contain one and the same ruling of class~$l_1$.
+The latter case is impossible.
+Indeed, the proper transforms of elements of $\mathcal{H}$ on~$X_1$ are tangent to each other along $L_1$ with multiplicity~$2$, so that their proper transforms on $\bar{X}_1$ intersect each other transversally at general point of the curve $\bar{L}_1$, which implies that two different elements of the pencil $\mathcal{H}_W$ cannot both contain a curve that is mapped dominantly to $\bar{L}_1$ by $\omega_1$.
 Therefore, the pencil $\mathcal{H}_W$ has no base points in $G_W$.
 Also, we have

 which implies that the surface $G_{1,W}$ is disjoint from a general member of the pencil $\mathcal{H}_W$.
 In particular, $\mathcal{H}_W$ has no base points in $G_{1,W}$.

 Arguing as in the proof of Lemma~\ref{lemma:regular-2}, we see that the pencil $\mathcal{H}_W$ does not have base points in the surfaces $E_W^P$ and $E_W^Q$ outside the curves